 This website aims to provide information about the National Induction Programme and to support Newly Qualified Teachers (NQTs), mentors, principals and staff in their work with NQTs.

 NIPT Workshop ProgrammeAs with previous years, the Induction Workshops are run by the NIPT through Education Centres.
-You should contact your local centre or visit the Association of Teachers’ / Education Centres in Ireland website (www.ateci.ie) for further information.
+You should contact your local centre for further information on these courses.
+If you are unsure of where your local education centre might be you can check out the full list of centres on the Association of Teachers’ / Education Centres in Ireland website (www.ateci.ie) for further information.

 The Teaching Council (An Chomhairle Mhúinteoireachta)Web - www.teachingcouncil.ie